PDrifting/CBookDraft/book.markdown

 }
 ```

 It might seem strange to cover the complexities of struct, union, typedef and other things before the basics of general variable use and output, but since each of those things is likely to use the prior outlined references, it seemed prudent to cover those first.
 This gives general exposure, so when used in the next pieces they are not new concepts.
-We are going to bypass Functions, Pointers, and other types not discussed until post Console Output. (edited)
+We are going to bypass Functions, Pointers, and other types not discussed until post Console Output.

 # Part 2: Console Output & Using #include